Henry Bellamann: Writing career

-Henry Bellamann's first novel, Petenera's Daughter, was published in 1926, followed by Crescendo in 1928, The Richest Woman in Town in 1932, and The Gray Man Walks in 1938.
+Petenera's Daughter, Bellamann's first novel, was published in 1926, followed by Crescendo in 1928, The Richest Woman in Town in 1932, and The Gray Man Walks in 1938.
 His most famous work was yet to come – and not without some controversy that remains to this day.

-Kings Row (1940)
+Kings Row

 The story of Drake McHugh and his best friend Parris Mitchell coming of age in a sleepy midwest American town of the 1890s was by far Henry Bellamann's most recognized work.
 Exposing hypocrisy and small-town secrets, the novel deals with themes of mental illness, incest, homosexuality, suicide, gender equality in relationships, and sadistic vengeance.
 Such themes were still somewhat taboo in early 20th-century American literature, but not unheard of.

 In one location, however, the novel and its subsequent movie adaptation proved to be most controversial: Bellamann's hometown of Fulton, Missouri.
 It was not long before the citizenry of Fulton began to look around and realize Bellamann's fictional town was in fact a reinterpretation of their small city.
-"Aberdeen College" is seen as a stand-in for Bellamann's real-life time spent at Westminster College, while the best-seller's asylum coincides with Fulton State Hospital.
-Such prominent citizens as the real-life town doctor are portrayed in Kings Row in a less-than-flattering manner.
+"Aberdeen College" is seen as a stand-in for Bellamann's time spent at Westminster College, and the best-seller's asylum coincides with Fulton State Hospital.
+Prominent citizens as the real-life town doctor are portrayed in Kings Row in a less-than-flattering manner.
 As one local newspaper editor wrote, Bellamann "clearly intended to besmirch Fulton".
 The ill feelings toward the book lingered for many years in Fulton, to the point where librarians removed Kings Row from the town library shelves.

-The root of this controversy seems to have lain with Bellamann himself.
-While researching the introduction for a re-issue of Kings Row in 1981, Jay Miles Karr, a Westminster College English professor, found in Bellamann's private papers notes for what was referred to as "the Fulton novel."
+The root of this controversy seems to have lain with Bellamann.
+While researching the introduction for a re-issue of Kings Row in 1981, Jay Miles Karr, an English professor at Westminster College, found in Bellamann's private papers notes for what was referred to as "the Fulton novel."
 According to Karr, living in Fulton had inflicted a "psychic wound" on the young Bellamann, one he exorcised decades later with his pen.
-He was often made to feel alienated there because of his German heritage.
+He often was made to feel alienated there because of his German heritage.
 Furthermore, the family reputation was assaulted by town gossip that George Bellamann might not have been Henry's true biological father.
 Interviews with his few childhood friends confirmed that Bellamann was regarded as a social outcast in the town.

 Having made the best-seller list, Kings Row soon had a movie version in the works.
-Released in 1942, with some of the more controversial portions of the novel toned down to satisfy the Hays Code, the film starred Ann Sheridan, Robert Cummings, and Ronald Reagan as Drake McHugh.
-Movie critics consider Reagan's performance in the film to be one of his best, and it was one of his favorite roles.
-In fact, he titled his 1965 autobiography Where's the Rest of Me? after one of his key lines in the movie, where McHugh comments on his amputated legs.
+Released in 1942, with some of the more controversial portions of the novel adulterated to satisfy the Hays Code, the film starred Ann Sheridan, Robert Cummings, and Ronald Reagan as Drake McHugh.
+Movie critics consider Reagan's performance in the film to be his best, and it was one of his favorite roles.
+In fact, he titled his 1965 autobiography Where's the Rest of Me? after one of his key lines in the movie, where a shocked and horrified McHugh discovers that both of his legs have been amputated.